gjovanov/parakeet-rs/README.md

 **Note**: This uses the CTC-based Parakeet model (`nvidia/parakeet-ctc-0.6b`):
 - English only
+- Token-level timestamps supported (CTC frame-level output)
-- No timestamps (CTC limitation), use with pyannote for diarization (see example)
+- For word-level timestamps & speaker diarization, use with pyannote (see example)

 #### License